Reiuiji/Outer-World/README.md

 Usage instructions:
 -----------
 Run "test --help" to see options:
-* --load        Load a save file to the game
+* `--load`        Load a save file to the game
-* --debug       Enables Debug mode
+* '--debug'       Enables Debug mode
 * --version     Display the version number and copyrights
 * --help|-h     Print this message